apache/iceberg/format/spec.md

 ### Semi-structured Types

 A **`variant`** is a type to represent semi-structured data.
 A variant value can store a value of any other type, including `null`, any primitive, struct, list or map value.
 The variant encoding is defined the [Apache Parquet Project](https://github.com/apache/parquet-format/blob/4f208158dba80ff4bff4afaa4441d7270103dff6/VariantEncoding.md).
 Variant type is added in [v3](#version-3).
-Limitation: map value with only string-type keys is supported in variant.
+Limitation: map values must have string-type keys to be stored in a variant; otherwise, they are not supported.

 #### Primitive Types